Fermi sea topology and boundary geometry for free particles in one- and two-dimensional lattices: The case

 \section{The $2d$ case}

-In $d=2$ a gas of non-relativistic spinless free fermions of mass $m$ is described by $N$ non-interacting particles moving on the space ${\Rb}^{2}$ with coordinates $(x,y)$.
-For simplicity, a macroscopic size of $L^2$ is considered.
-Their free hamiltonian is given by $H = \left( p_x^{2}+p_y^{2} \right)/(2m)$.
-The construction parallels that of the $d=1$ case, with a $2d$ square lattice of momenta $(p_x,p_y)=(2\pi n_x/L,2\pi n_y/L)$ with $n_x$, $n_y$ integers.
-Now the geometry of the Fermi sea at zero temperature is a circle of radius $p_F$, due to the rotational invariance of the hamiltonian \cite{lanlifs}.
-It is given by $p_F = 2\sqrt{\pi n(2)}$, where $n(2) = N/L^2 =\nu/a^2$ taking $L^2 = N_c a^2$ and $\nu = Z = N/N_c$.
-A more detailed analysis of the topology of the Fermi sea concludes that it is given by the annulus $A$, which is a disk $D^{2}$ with a puncture (small hole) at the origin, a consequence of excluding the zero momentum state at the origin in the polar coordinates implied by the rotational symmetry about the origin.
-This is a flat manifold, with zero Euler characteristic (a measure of the curvature).
-Note that the given geometry of the space of possible momenta is the equally flat $\Rb^{2}$.
+$N$ non-interacting particles moving over the space ${\Rb}^{2}$ with coordinates $(x,y)$ describe a gas of non-relativistic spinless free fermions of mass $m$ in $d=2$.
+A macroscopic size of $L^2$ is taken into consideration for simplicity. $H = \left( p_x^{2}+p_y^{2} \right)/(2m)$ is their free hamiltonian.
+With a $2d$ square lattice of momenta $(p_x,p_y)=(2\pi n_x/L,2\pi n_y/L)$ with $n_x$, $n_y$ integers, the construction is similar to that of the $d=1$ example.
+Because of the hamiltonian's rotational invariance \cite{lanlifs}, the Fermi sea's geometry at zero temperature is a circle with radius $p_F$.
+The formula for it is $p_F = 2\sqrt{\pi n(2)}$, where $n(2) = N/L^2 =\nu/a^2$ using $L^2 = N_c a^2$ and $\nu = Z = N/N_c$.
+After excluding the zero momentum state at the origin in the polar coordinates implied by the rotational symmetry about the origin, a more thorough examination of the topology of the Fermi sea reveals that it is given by the annulus $A$, which is a disk $D^{2}$ with a puncture (small hole) at the origin.
+This manifold is flat and has a zero Euler characteristic, which is a curvature measure.
+Keep in mind that the equally flat $\Rb^{2}$ is the provided geometry of the space of potential momenta.